 CAT 2020 Result

 IIM is expected to release CAT 2020 Results in the 2nd week of January 2021.
 Scorecards will be published online along with the results.
-Candidates will be notified about their percentile via SMS and the score will be valid for 1 year.
+Candidates will be notified about their percentile via SMS.
+CAT scores will be valid for 1 year.

 - Visit the official website.